proofcert/fpccheck/fpc/README.md

 * Non-obvious induction invariants cannot be supplied.

-* Nested induction is unsupported.
+* Nested induction is unsupported (limited by the kernel).

 * Coinduction is unsupported.